snd/hinoki/README.md

 [see example](example/request.js) ...you get the idea ;-)

-this enables new possibilities for web development. **demo application coming soon!!**
+this opens new possibilities for web development - demo application coming soon!

 ### logging & debugging